Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

 # AutoNeuriteJ

-To install the macro you only need to copy the text file called "Neuron.lut" inside the "Luts" folder of Fiji/ImageJ. \t Then to run the macro untitled "AutoNeuriteJ (All in one)" with Fiji/ImageJ
+To install the macro you only need to copy the text file called "Neuron.lut" inside the "Luts" folder of Fiji/ImageJ.

+Then to run the macro untitled "AutoNeuriteJ (All in one)" with Fiji/ImageJ

 Note that 2 others ImageJ/Figi plugins are requested by the macro :